tarangpatil/inbrowser-player/README.md

 # inbrowser-player

-Simple video player that locally runs in the browser built in node js
+A lightweight utility tool that lets you open and share videos directly in browser tabs.
+Built with **Next.js** and packaged as a desktop executable for easy use.